Distributed Out-of-Memory NMF on CPU/GPU Architectures: Benchmarks results and discussion

-To demonstrate the correctness of the \textit{pyDNMFk-GPU} on big synthetic datasets, we determine the number of latent features on a synthetic terabyte size matrix (with a predetermined number of features) and show that estimation is performed correctly.
-We generate a random matrix of dimensions $8388608\times 32768$ as a product of two random matrices, $\mat{W}$ and $\mat{H}$, with latent feature count of $k=8$.
+To demonstrate the correctness of the proposed algorithm on big synthetic datasets, we first integrate our \emph{pyDNMF-GPU} with the existing model selection algorithm \emph{pyDNMFk}~\cite{bhattarai2021pydnmfk}.
+Then, we determine the number of latent features on a synthetic terabyte size matrix (with a predetermined number of features) and show that estimation is performed correctly.
+We generate a random matrix of dimensions $8388608\times 32768$ as a product of two random matrices, $\mat{W}$ and $\mat{H}$, with a latent feature count of $k=8$.
 We construct $\mat{W}$ with Gaussian features with different statistical means.
-The \textit{pyDNMFk-GPU} silhouette analysis corresponding to this decomposition is shown in Fig. \ref{fig:sill_TB} and the correctness of features is shown with confusion matrix in Fig. \ref{fig:cf_mtx}. pyDNMFk-GPU estimates $k=8$ as the minimum Silhouette score is high and relative error is low.
-Differently, for $k>8$, the minimum silhouette score drops suddenly as the solutions begin to fit the noise (Fig~\ref{fig:sill_TB}).
-Fig~\ref{fig:cf_mtx} shows a Pearson correlation matrix which illustrates a large correlation between the features of ground truth $W Ground truth$ and the corresponding pyDNMFk-GPU extracted $W Predicted$ for $k=8$.
-The analysis took approximately 1 hour on the smaller cluster to correctly estimate the latent features.
+The \textit{pyDNMFk-GPU} silhouette analysis corresponding to this decomposition is shown in Figure~\ref{fig:sill_TB} and the correctness of features is shown with confusion matrix in Figure~\ref{fig:cf_mtx}. pyDNMFk-GPU estimates $k=8$ as the minimum Silhouette score is high and relative error is low.
+For $k>8$, the minimum silhouette score drops suddenly as the solutions begin to fit the noise Figure~\ref{fig:sill_TB}.
+Figure~\ref{fig:cf_mtx} shows a Pearson correlation matrix that illustrates a large correlation between the features of ground truth \emph{$\mat{W}$ Ground truth} and the corresponding pyDNMFk-GPU extracted $\mat{W} Predicted$ for $k=8$.
+The analysis took approximately 1 hour to correctly estimate the latent features on \emph{Kodiak}.
 The average reconstruction error for the data is $\sim 4\%$ with the Frobenius norm objective and MU update optimization.
-Our experiment demonstrates that \textit{pyDNMFk-GPU} correctly estimates the number of latent features in addition to its scalability for large datasets as discussed in previous sections.
+Our experiment demonstrates that \textit{pyDNMFk-GPU} correctly estimates the number of latent features in addition to its scalability for large datasets as demonstrated in previous sections.